SentientUmaru/modules/README.md

 | [GenoAnimeT2](https://raw.githubusercontent.com/SentientUmaru/modules/main/genoanimeT2.json) | The Original version of this module is working fine |

 Once i have a compiler i could use for these, a lot of them should go into the working category and allow me to add new ones.

+Masteranime has letters after their search names which i havent figured out how to fitler out